MathiasBoehm/spring-oauth-gateway-demo/README.md

 # Description
-Simple demo showing, how to secure a microservice behind a custom gateway application
+A simple demo project which demonstrates, how to secure multiple microservices behind a custom gateway application

 # Demo Parts

-## 1 oauthserver
-Spring based OAuth Server
-Port 9080

-## 2a custom coded gateway
-Gateway
-Port 9090

-## 2b spring cloud gateway
-Gateway
-Port 9081
+- oauth-server (9080)
+- coded-gateway (9081)
+- spring-gateway-custom-security (9082)

-## 3 person-service
+- person-service (9091)
-Simple Person Service
-Port: 9091

-## 4 order-service
+- order-service (9092)
-Simple Order Service
-Port: 9092

 # Flow